kasper-piskorski/docs/documentation/troubleshooting.md

 >
 > While part of the EAP program you may encounter some exceptions.
 This section
 > will attempt to help you debug any problems you may encounter.
 Please feel
-> free to use the discussion section for any specific queries.
-This section
+> free to use our [discussion forums] (http://discuss.mindmaps.io) for any specific queries.
-> will be periodically updated throughout the EAP program.

 ## Strange Exceptions